Skip to content

 4. You can add characters with accents, and other glyphs, from the little keyboard.

 The above are the Track Changes controls.
-They work like a kind of watered-down Google Docs and you can experiment with them yourself.
+They work like a kind of watered-down Google Docs.
+Here are some facts about it:

 The above icon opens the distraction-free editor, which is full-screen.
 If you're using Track Changes, it looks a lot better in this mode.

-To make a Seamus-style internal link, use Promo Link under the embed menu (mountain-range icon).
+To make a Promo Link, look under the embed menu (mountain-range icon).
 This will bring up a search that works like all other searches in Grove.
-You can use the NPR ID to search, or a URL — but it has to be IN QUOTES!
+You can use the NPR ID to search, or a URL.
+A URL has to be IN QUOTES, though.
+The URL trick won't work with older stories, aka those with Seamus IDs.
+You need to search with the Seamus ID for those.

-The promo defaults to the classic right-margin link we know and love from Seamus.
+The promo defaults to the classic right-margin link you've seen many a time.

 For the right-margin audio link, use LEGACY headline with audio: